microsoft/PSRule.Monitor/README.md

 ![ci-badge]

-**More to come soon.**

 ## Disclaimer

-This project is to be considered a **proof-of-concept** and **not a supported product**.
+PSRule.Monitor is an open source project and **not a supported product**.

-If you have any problems please check our GitHub [issues](https://github.com/Microsoft/PSRule.Monitor/issues) page.
+If you are experiencing problems, have a feature request, or a question, please check for an [issue] on GitHub.
-If you do not see your problem captured, please file a new issue and follow the provided template.
+If you do not see your problem captured, please file a new issue, and follow the provided template.

 If you have any problems with the [PSRule][engine] engine, please check the project GitHub [issues](https://github.com/Microsoft/PSRule/issues) page instead.